GerrySant/multimodalhugs/docs/README.md

 ![Steps Overview](media/steps.png)

 ## 1. Dataset Preparation
-For each partition (train, val, test), create a TSV file that captures essential sample details (input paths, timestamps, prompts, target texts) for consistency.
+For each partition (train, val, test), create a TSV file that captures essential sample details for consistency.

 #### Metadata File Requirements

 The `metadata.tsv` files for each partition must include the following fields:

-- `signal`: The signal text for the translation from which the images will be created / The path of the images to be uploaded (currently with support for `.jpg`, `.jpeg`, `.png`, `.bmp`, `.tiff`, `.tif`, `.npy`)
+- `signal`: The primary input to the model, either as raw text or a file path pointing to a multimodal resource (e.g., an image, pose sequence, or audio file).
 - `signal_start`: Start timestamp (commonly in milliseconds) of the input segment.
 Can be left empty or `0` if not required by the setup.
 - `signal_end`: End timestamp (commonly in milliseconds) of the input segment.
 Can be left empty or `0` if not required by the setup.
-- `encoder_prompt`: A text string (e.g., `__vhe__`) that helps the model distinguish the signal language or modality.
-Can be empty if not used.
+- `encoder_prompt`: An optional text field providing additional context to the input; this may include instructions (e.g., `Translate the pose to English`), modality tags (e.g., `__asl__` for American Sign Languge, ASL), or any text relevant to the task.
-- `decoder_prompt`: A text prompt appended during decoding to guide the model’s generation.
-Useful for specifying style or language; can be empty if not used.
+- `decoder_prompt`: An optional textual prompt used during decoding to guide the model’s output generation, corresponding to Hugging Face’s `decoder_input_ids`.
-- `output`: The target text for translation.
+- `output`: The expected textual output corresponding to the input signal.

 > **Note:** If using a pretrained model, ensure you understand how the model expects the `decoder_prompt`.
 Some models, such as T5, automatically assume this prompt is always the `<pad>` token and prepend it by default.
 Therefore, explicitly specifying `<pad>`in this field is unnecessary and would result in unexpected behaviour.